NicoDupont/Resources/SAS/Data/readme.md

     - 1st = Upper
     - 2nd = Middle
     - 3rd = Lower

-- age: Age is fractional if less than 1.
+Age: Age is fractional if less than 1.
 If the age is estimated, is it in the form of xx.5
-- sibsp: The dataset defines family relations in this way...
+Sibsp: The dataset defines family relations in this way...
 Sibling = brother, sister, stepbrother, stepsister Spouse = husband, wife (mistresses and fiancés were ignored)
-- parch: The dataset defines family relations in this way...
+Parch: The dataset defines family relations in this way...
 Parent = mother, father.
 Child = daughter, son, stepdaughter, stepson.
 Some children travelled only with a nanny, therefore parch=0 for them.